datawithdev/content-workflow/content/tableau-function-datediff.md

 In this article, we will focus on the DATEDIFF function.
 Particularly we will look at

 - How to use DATEDIFF function in Tableau
-- The parameters of DATEDIFF function
+- The different parameters of DATEDIFF function
 - DATEDIFF Examples for difference in days, weeks, minutes, hours etc.